 Dramatic narrative, horror/thriller, television series.
 44 minutes per episode, ten episodes per season.

-In 1920’s Canada, May, fresh out of medical school, is unable to find employment in the city due to sexist views towards female doctors.
+In 1920’s Canada, Dr. May Watson, fresh out of medical school, is unable to find employment in the city due to sexist views toward female doctors.
 On her way out west to hunt for a job, May stops to visit her estranged brother, WWI veteran George, at the logging camp where he is working.
 Against George’s wishes, May offers her services as a doctor to the company and gets hired as the new camp medic.
 Soon after starting the position, May learns the reason George wanted her to leave - the lumberjacks have been hiding a dark secret: werewolves are real.

 The year is 1920.
 Canada is still recovering from the effects of “The Great War” (WWI).
 In the men’s absence, the women of Canada seized unprecedented opportunities.
 It is less than two years after women fought for and won the right to vote.
 Thousands of soldiers home from combat are struggling with “battle fatigue” (PTSD), and adapting to this new society where tense social lines are drawn between the roles of men and women.
-The country has changed, and in Alberta prohibition is the law of the land.
-Timber is a fish out of water, horror, thriller, that follows Dr. May Watson, a well-off, educated, tenacious, young woman, as she navigates her way from big city life in Ontario to a logging camp in the remote, untamed wilderness of Alberta to find her estranged brother.
+The country has changed and in Alberta, prohibition is the law of the land.
+Timber is a fish-out-of-water horror/thriller that follows Dr. May Watson, a well-off, educated, tenacious, young woman, as she navigates her way from big-city life in Ontario to a logging camp in the remote, untamed wilderness of Alberta to find her estranged brother.
 In an attempt to reconnect with her brother, George, May manages to get hired as the camp medic, her first job ever.
-At the camp May must deal with the rampant sexism of the lumberjacks, performing medical procedures in the unsanitary conditions, helping her brother with his PTSD, coping with living in the middle of nowhere, not to mention the werewolves.
+At the camp, May must deal with the rampant sexism of the lumberjacks, performing medical procedures in unsanitary conditions, helping her brother with his PTSD, coping with living in the middle of nowhere, not to mention the werewolves.
 Once the werewolves are introduced, paranoia spreads like wildfire through the lumberjack camp — anyone could be infected.

-One of May’s attributes that stands out the most is her problem solving skills and ability to think on her feet.
-A trained medical professional, May is able to diagnose not only her patients but also her problems and those of the people around her.
-Unfortunately for May this gets her into trouble, as her biggest weakness is that she has yet to learn that not everyone needs help and not everything she perceives as a problem is one.
+May’s attributes that stand out the most are her problem solving skills and ability to think on her feet.
+A trained medical professional, May is able to diagnose not only her patients but also her own problems and those of the people around her.
+Unfortunately for May, this gets her into trouble, as her biggest weakness is that she has yet to learn not everyone needs help and not everything she perceives as a problem needs solving.

 Former Camp Foreman

-The son of the former owner of the Ford Timber Co.
+The son of the former owner of the Ford Timber Company.
 After the company gets bought out by Consolidated Lumber Ltd., Curtis loses any hope of one day running his own logging company.
-To Curtis, new camp foreman Dick is the personification of Consolidated and he undermines Dick any chance he can get.
-He may not always be wrong, however his “any means necessary” approach and lack of moral compass put him in direct conflict with most of the other characters, especially Dick and May.
+To Curtis, new camp foreman Dick is the personification of Consolidated and Curtis undermines Dick any chance he can get.
+Curtis may not always be wrong, however his any-means-necessary approach and lack of moral compass put him in direct conflict with most of the other characters, especially Dick and May.

 New Camp Foreman

-When offered the job as a site foreman, Dick jumped at the opportunity, however when he found out that he would be running a failing company that was his former employer, he was disappointed.
+When offered the job as a site foreman, Dick jumped at the opportunity.
+However, when he found out that he would be running a failing company he was disappointed.
 Dick is one of the only characters who judges May based on her ability, not her gender.
-He needs to prove himself by doing a good job and keeping his men safe; his skepticism and apprehension are stopping Dick from being the great leader he could be.
+He needs to prove himself by doing a good job and keeping his men safe; his skepticism and apprehension prevent Dick from being the great leader he could be.